mastiff-systems343/mastiff-systems/_posts/2025-06-17-Ransomware-and-Data-Backup-How-to-Protect-Your-Business-from-Digital-Extortion.md

 ---
 Welcome back!

 This article is part of Mastiff Systems' ongoing Cybersecurity Essentials series, written specifically for small to medium-sized business owners and non-technical teams.
-Last week's topic covered phishing and email security — one of the most common entry points for cyberattacks.
+Last week's topic covered phishing and email security, one of the most common entry points for cyberattacks.

 Today, we’re focusing on ransomware, a fast-growing threat that can lock your files, freeze your operations, and demand a hefty payment to get access back.